Koha-Community/kohadocs/source/systempreferences.rst

 Description:

--  This preference controls the default value in the branch pull down found at the top of the :ref:`Circulation and Fine Rules`.
+-  This preference controls the default value in the branch pull down found at the top of the :ref:`Circulation and fines rules`.

 .. _defaulttologgedinlibrarynoticesslips-label: